kamasylvia/rust-mod-generator/README.md

 ![image](images/MenuFile.gif)
 ![image](images/MenuDir.gif)

-_Note_: The folder/directory has to contain either a "mod.rs" or a "lib.rs" file, and the workspace has to contain a Cargo.toml file.
+_Note_: The target folder/directory has to contain either a "mod.rs" or a "lib.rs" file, and the workspace has to contain a Cargo.toml file.

 ### Create a rust module from the command.